 The Heroine: She's the main detective and, despite the name, she's the focus of the show.

 Laser-Guided Amnesia: In "Rise", according to her, she remembers nothing following her shooting.
-Justified, because she was shot.
-Hard.
+Justified, because she was shot in the chest.
 Subverted because she's lying.
-She remembers everything.
-Including Castle's anguished confession of love.
+She remembers everything, including Castle's anguished confession of love.

 The Leader: She calls the shots in her little group.